mjordan/metadata_reporter/README.md

 # Metadata Reporter

 Script to report on various aspects of metadata retrieved via OAI-PMH.
-Currently in inital development.
+Currently in early development.

 ## System requirements and installation